 In reality, it is virtually impossible for most migrant workers to file and pursue a small claim without legal assistance.

-Over the past year, we observed court hearings, analysed Court and Fair Work Commission data and consulted with community organisations, unions, and academics.
+In 2023-24, we observed Small Claims court hearings, analysed Court and Fair Work Commission data and consulted with community organisations, unions, court staff and academics about migrants’ experiences of the Small Claims process.

 We found